Antibiotic Ceftin (cefuroxime)

 This medication can only help in treating bacterial infections.
 They cannot cure viral infections (like flu and common cold).
 Misuse and unnecessary usage of this drug can reduce its effectiveness.

-Side-effects of Ceftin
+Side-effects

 There are many side-effects associated with the use of ceftin which may require medical attention.
 Some of these side-effects are mentioned below: